shumarb/training/fdm/object-oriented-development/part-1/README.md

 At the end of the game, a message is displayed that indicates whether or not you successfully guessed the word.

 ## How to use this folder
-1. Ensure your local machine is configured with the Eclipse IDE and Java
+1. If your local machine has not been configured with both the Eclipse IDE, follow the installation instructions [here](https://github.com/shumarb/training/blob/main/fdm/software-to-install/EclipseIDEInstallation.md)
+2. If your local machine has not been configured with both the Java 17, follow the installation instructions [here](https://github.com/shumarb/training/blob/main/fdm/software-to-install/Java17Installation.md)
-2. Download the zip folder of the project to your local machine [here](https://github.com/shumarb/training/blob/main/fdm/object-oriented-development/part-1/ood-1-assessment-sheikh-umar.zip)
+3. Download the [zip folder](https://github.com/shumarb/training/blob/main/fdm/object-oriented-development/part-1/ood-1-assessment-sheikh-umar.zip) of the project to your local machine
-3. Unzip the zip file.
+4. Unzip the zip file.
 The unzipped folder is called com.fdmgroup.hangman
-4. Open the Eclipse IDE
+5. Open the Eclipse IDE
-5. Select File
+6. Select File
-6. Open Projects from File System
+7. Open Projects from File System
-7. Select Directory next to Import source
+8. Select Directory next to Import source
-8. Navigate to the location of the unzipped file
+9. Navigate to the location of the unzipped file
-9. Select this file
+10. Select this file
-10. Select Finish.
+11. Select Finish.
 You will see com.fdmgroup.hangman project in the Package Explorer
-11. Select the > icon of the com.fdmgroup.hangman project
+12. Select the > icon of the com.fdmgroup.hangman project
-12. Select the > icon of the src folder
+13. Select the > icon of the src folder
-13. Select the > icon of the com.fdmgroup.hangman package
+14. Select the > icon of the com.fdmgroup.hangman package
-14. Right-click Runner.java
+15. Right-click Runner.java
-15. Select Run As
+16. Select Run As
-16. Select 1.
+17. Select 1.
 Java Application
-17. You are given 8 attempts to guess the word
+18. Follow the instructions displayed in console on how to play the Hangman game